 The favorite will have negative American odds (like -180), showing how much you need to bet to win $100.
 The underdog will have positive odds (+150), indicating how much you'd profit on a $100 wager.
 The larger the difference between the numbers, the more lopsided the matchup appears.

-Moneyline Strategy: Moneylines are a good choice when you're confident a team will win but aren't sure they'll cover a spread.
-They can also offer value on underdogs you think have a realistic shot at an upset.
+Moneylines are a good choice when you're confident a team will win but aren't sure about the margin.
+They can also offer value on underdogs you think have a real shot at an upset.
 Look for "+EV" (positive expected value) opportunities.

 Point spread bets aim to level the playing field between mismatched teams.
 The favorite "gives" points, while the underdog "gets" them.
 For the favorite to cover the spread, they must win by more than the spread amount.
 The underdog covers by winning outright or losing by less than the spread.